mfeit-internet2/geoasn2/README.md

 Your system must have the following installed prior to installing this
 add-on:

- * Python version 2.6 or later.
-(These programs should run under Python 3 as well but have not been tested.)
+ * Python version 3.6 or later.
  * The GeoIP2 API for Python and all of its prerequisites.
-On Linux distributions derived from Red Hat, this is available in the EPEL repo as python2-geoip2.
+On Linux distributions derived from Red Hat, this is available in the EPEL repo as python-geoip2.

 ## Setup